sebakocz/collective-deck-codes/README.md

 ## :coffee: Support

 To ensure that I can keep devoting my sweat, blood and tears into projects like this please consider tossing me a coffee or two.
-IT's ok if it arrives late, I drink mine usually cold anyways.

 <a href="https://www.buymeacoffee.com/sevas" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>